vhive-serverless/vHive/docs/profiling.md

 the mean latency and the tail latency (90-percentile).
 - ***A profiler*** invokes [toplev](https://github.com/andikleen/pmu-tools) to collect hardware counters. if profiling core is not set, it hides idle CPUs that are less than 50% of the busiest.
-- ***A plotter*** plots line charts.
+- ***A plotter*** plots two types of charts, one is the line chart for each metric, another is the stack chart for each metric group.
 The X-axis is the number of VMs usually and Y-axis is the value of a metric.

 In ***the loader function***, a load step is divided into three phases: warm-up, profiling and cool-down.
 The warm-up period is for serving the first few requests because they take a longer time for the FaaS